geudde/attic-chest/pages/06.season-5/03.meeting-60/10.remorse/docs.md

 >
 > Enter Groanilda and Melissa

-Melissa:

-The evening star now trembles in the sky
+Melissa:&emsp;The evening star now trembles in the sky
-As loth to take his ling’ring, last farewell —
+&emsp;&emsp;As loth to take his ling’ring, last farewell —
-Sweet friend, the shop is closed — we’ll wander here
+&emsp;&emsp;Sweet friend, the shop is closed — we’ll wander here
-While the soft blackbird chants its hymn to May —
+&emsp;&emsp;While the soft blackbird chants its hymn to May —
-Mother of cheerfulness, whose cradle rocks
+&emsp;&emsp;Mother of cheerfulness, whose cradle rocks
-The youthful poet in his dreams of love!
+&emsp;&emsp;The youthful poet in his dreams of love!

 Groanilda: